 But he noted frequent handwashing and keeping at least two metres away from other people are probably more effective and still need to be used in conjunction with a mask.

-Why shouldn't healthy people wear masks while in public?
+Why shouldn't healthy people wear N95 or medical masks while in public?

 "People are walking down the street with these masks," he said, "And I think that's a waste."

-Ordinary people should be social distancing so they're never in a position where they might be exposed to a cough or sneeze from someone with COVID-19, he said.
+Ordinary people should be physical distancing so they're never in a position where they might be exposed to a cough or sneeze from someone with COVID-19, he said.

 Meanwhile, health-care professionals, who certainly will be exposed, are running out: "There's a very limited supply that's getting more limited."